jhobbsBSU/guest-sessions/slides/embracing-failure.md

 ![bg w:950 Graphic showing the phases of the iterative design cycle; observation, ideation, prototyping, testing](../assets/images/iterative-design-cycle.png)

 <!--
-This idea of creativity being a process links directly to the process of designing experiences and producing effective products for end users.
+The idea of creativity being a process links directly to the process of designing experiences and producing effective products for end users.
 When doing so we should design iteratively which allows us to improve products, learn from feedback and ensures we don’t settle on our first idea.

 The bedrock for designing iteratively and embedded within the design thinking process is the aptly named iterative design cycle.
 The iterative design cycle has four key phases, observation, ideation, prototyping and testing.
 -->